go-gremlins/gremlins/docs/docs/install.md

 === ":material-debian: deb"

-    Download a `.deb` file appropriate for your ARCH from the [release page](https://github.com/go-gremlins/gremlins/releases/latest), the install with:
+    Download a `.deb` file appropriate for your ARCH from the [release page](https://github.com/go-gremlins/gremlins/releases/latest), then install with:

     ```sh
     dpkg -i gremlins_{{ release }}_linux_amd64.deb